 So assuming you’ve put at least five years into the relationship, there might be other personal reasons why you want to sell now.
 See if you check off on any of the following:

 So how long should you live in your home?

-The tipping point at which owning a home becomes more financially viable then renting is 5.6 years.
-This fits with the usual “five-year rule,” but at this point, you’re probably only breaking even.
+The tipping point at which owning a home becomes more financially viable than renting is 5.6 years.
+It fits with the “five-year rule,” but at this point, you’re probably only breaking even.
 Also, a true break-even point isn’t merely what you originally paid for the home.
-It also includes the costs associated with buying and owning, the closing costs when you sell and the listing agent’s commission.
+It also includes the costs associated with buying and owning, the closing costs when you sell, and the listing agent’s commission.
 Because every neighborhood and building is different, you’ll need to break the numbers down to see what your true break-even point is.
 Then decide how much longer to wait to make a decent profit.
 Start by:

 - Adding up the total costs of your home purchase – original purchase price plus closing costs.

 - Calculate the costs of owning your home – maintenance, repairs, and any renovations.